 - claiming AOTC for a student who didn’t pay qualifying college expenses, and

 - claiming AOTC for a student for too many years.

 What are the Paid Preparer Compliance Treatments?

-Preparers filing returns claiming questionable credits may receive any of the tiered treatments listed below:
+Preparers filing returns claiming questionable credits and HOH may receive any of the tiered treatments listed below: